Chenmeibing2017/learngit/readme.txt

 git tracks changes of files.
 you are a bad man.
 <<<<<<< HEAD
-creating a new branch is quick and simple.
+creating a new branch is quick ,simple and easy.
 =======
 creating a new branch is quick and simple.
 >>>>>>> feature1